-Energy and cost savings are to be entered for the package of measures and not for every individual measure.
+Energy and cost savings are to be entered for the package of measures (or for individual measure if prompted, depending on the report template).
 Enter one input per package for the following:

 Total Annual Cost Savings – Enter the estimated cost savings that would be realized if this package were implemented.

 Energy Savings by Energy Source – Energy savings for each package needs to be identified for each of the energy supply sources which are affected by the measure.
 Input fields will be available for each of the Energy Types selected on the Available Energy Supply Sources screen.
 Enter the estimated energy savings for this energy source that would be realized if this package were implemented.
 If a measure would not be expected to see savings for a particular energy type, enter a value of 0.

 On-Site Generated Savings – Enter a value that would reflect the estimated savings that would occur for energy used from a selected on-site renewable energy supply source, if the selected Measure is implemented.
 An entry in this field would be relevant only if generated energy is not exported and is used exclusively onsite.
 Enter ‘0’ if net metering incentives are in place.

 Peak Demand Savings - Enter a value here in kW that would reflect the estimated savings that would occur during a period of peak demand if the selected Measure is implemented.